Big Brother (Nineteen Eighty-Four): Cult of personality

-Big Brother is the subject of a cult of personality.
-A spontaneous ritual of devotion to "BB" is illustrated at the end of the compulsory Two Minutes Hate:
+Big Brother is the subject of a cult of personality, which Winston witnesses in the daily ritual called the Two Minutes Hate.
+It is broadcast from a large telescreen and its purpose is to create an emotional reaction in the audience.
+The event begins with a terrible screeching sound, followed by the face of the enemy of the state, Emmanuel Goldstein displayed on the screen, which generates hissing from the audience.
+The frenzy of hate reaches a climax and is then replaced with ecstasy, as the face of Big Brother appears.

 At this moment the entire group of people broke into a deep, slow, rhythmic chant of 'B-B! ...
 B-B! ...
 B-B!'—over and over again, very slowly, with a long pause between the first 'B' and the second—a heavy murmurous sound, somehow curiously savage, in the background of which one seemed to hear the stamps of naked feet and the throbbing of tom-toms.
 For perhaps as much as thirty seconds they kept it up.
 It was a refrain that was often heard in moments of overwhelming emotion.
 Partly it was a sort of hymn to the wisdom and majesty of Big Brother, but still more it was an act of self-hypnosis, a deliberate drowning of consciousness by means of rhythmic noise.